mantleconvection/terraneo/doc/src/documentation/index.md

 subdomain_id = (diamond_id, subdomain_x, subdomain_y, subdomain_r)
 ```

-as illustrated in the figure below:
+as illustrated in the figure below (for one refinement step in the lateral direction; note that the radial refinement
+is not visible in the figure and indicated by the colon in the tuple):

 \image html figures/thick-spherical-shell-subdomains.jpg

 The `subdomain_id` is implemented in the class \ref terra::grid::shell::SubdomainInfo.

-A domain can be set up using the \ref terra::grid::shell::DomainInfo class.
+The information about the global structure is captured in the \ref terra::grid::shell::DomainInfo class.
-This does not compute any node coordinates.
+That class does not compute any node coordinates.
 It just stores the refinement information, i.e., how many subdomains
 are present for each diamond in either direction.
-In lateral direction, refinement currently has to be uniform.
+In the lateral direction, refinement currently has to be uniform.
-In radial direction, the concrete radii of the layers can be specified.
+In the radial direction, the concrete radii of the layers can be specified.
 For more details refer to the documentation of \ref terra::grid::shell::DomainInfo.

+\note You typically do not construct the \ref terra::grid::shell::DomainInfo class yourself.
+Instead, you use the
+\ref terra::grid::shell::DistributedDomain class.

 #### Local subdomains